Limmen/Limmen.github.io/_posts/2022-10-13-optimal-control-for-a-better-world.md

 where $$x(t)$$ is the predicted values of $$CO_2$$ concentration and temperature increase when $$u_{real}(t), t \in [t_i,t_f]$$ is input to the model and $$u_{real}(t)$$ and $$x_{real}(t)$$ refers to the actual $$CO_2$$ emissions, the actual $$CO_2$$ levels in the atmosphere, and the actual temperature increase recorded at year $$t$$, where $$t \in [1960,2015]$$.

-The convergence curve of Bayesian optimization is shown in Fig. 3 and a comparison between the state trajectory predicted by the model with the optimized parameters $$\alpha=0.93,\delta=-0.05,\beta=0.01,\gamma=3.398,\epsilon=0.14$$ and the historical climate data is shown in Fig. 4.
+The convergence curve of Bayesian optimization is shown below:

 ![system_id](/assets/system_id.png "Convergence curves produced by optimizing model parameters through Bayesian optimization; the x-axis shows the optimization iteration; the y-axis shows the norm of the difference between the historical climate data and the predicted climate trajectories.")

+A comparison between the state trajectory predicted by the model with the optimized parameters $$\alpha=0.93,\delta=-0.05,\beta=0.01,\gamma=3.398,\epsilon=0.14$$ and the historical climate data is shown below:

 ![climate_system_model_2](/assets/climate_system_model_2.png "Comparison between historical climate data ($x_{real}(t)$) from the years $1960-2015$ and the $CO_2$ levels and temperature increase predicted by the model ($x(t$)); the model outputs were produced numerically through the Runge-Kutta method.")

 ## The Optimal Control Problem
 The goal is to find a control law for climate engineering that minimizes global warming over the coming thousand years (the years $$2000-3000$$) at the minimal cost (reducing $$CO_2$$ emissions involves a cost).
 We express this objective mathematically as follows:

 $$
 \min_{u(\cdot)} J(x(\cdot), u(\cdot)) = \min_{u(\cdot)} \left[\int_{0}^{t_f} \left(x_2(t)-\ln(u(t)) \right)dt\right] \quad\quad \text{subject to }
   \begin{dcases}